acgtic211/things-generator-front/README.md

 1. A **modal** will open where you see the JSON content.
 2. You can **edit** it manually (changing values, adding sections, etc.).
 3. Press **"Save Changes ”** to send the update to the server (the system will warn if it was saved correctly).
-4. Or click **"Cancel ”** to close without saving.
+4. Or click **"Cancel"** to close without saving.

 ---
 #### 11. Final recommendations
-- If something does not appear in the summary, make sure you have clicked **“Save Selection ‘** before ’Generate Files”.
+- If something does not appear in the summary, make sure you have clicked **"Save Selection"** before ’Generate Files”.
 - Verify that for each location you have specified a number of files greater than **0**.
 - The range slider “0-3” (for example) indicates that the system will randomly choose between 0 and 3 of the selected chips for each file.
 - You can make as many selections as you want for the same node or for multiple nodes, with the same or different location.